watchduck/discrete_helpers/discretehelpers/boolf/metributes/_splits/splits_eq_blocks_and_pref_side/README.md

 To say that they are complementary means, that the corresponding entries of `splits` are, which means that the split's front and back side (first and second set in the pair) are exchanged.

-These properties are calculated together, because the choice of preferred sides can change the order of both.
+These metributes are calculated together, because the choice of preferred sides can change the order of both.
 (That is the use of `sort_together` based on the `representative_atomkeys` at the end.)

 For examples see [`test/05_blight`](../../test/05_blight/bloat/preferred_side).